Investigations into Proof Structures: Condensed Detachment and a Formal Basis

 \begin{defn}\ \subdef{def-treesize} The \defname{tree size} of a \dterm $d$, in symbols $\tsize(d)$, is the number of occurrences of the function symbol~$\D$ in $d$.

 \subdef{def-height} The \defname{height} of a \dterm $d$, in symbols $\height(d)$ is, viewing the term as a tree, the number of edges of the longest downward path from the root to a leaf. \end{defn}

 The tree size of a \dterm can equivalently be characterized as the number of its inner nodes.
-In \cite{veroff:shortest:2001} it is called \name{CDcount}.
-As will be explicated in more detail in Subsection~\ref{subsec-subst-base}, each occurrence of the function symbol~$\D$ in a \dterm corresponds to an instance of the axiom $\Det$ in the represented proof.
+Veroff \cite{veroff:shortest:2001} calls it \name{CDcount}.
+As will be explicated in more detail in Sect.~\ref{subsec-subst-base}, each occurrence of the function symbol~$\D$ in a \dterm corresponds to an instance of the axiom $\Det$ in the represented proof.
 Hence the tree size measures the number of instances, or multiplicity, of $\Det$ in the proof.
 Another view is that each occurrence of $\f{D}$ in a \dterm corresponds to a detachment step, without re-using already proven lemmas and instead again re-proving each lemma whenever it is used.
 The tree size of the \Dterm~$d$ of Example~\ref{examp-dterm} is $\tsize(d) = 7$.